Reddit Rule 34: If it exists, there is a subreddit for it.

 /r/StackAdvice is a supplementary (ha! puns) subreddit to /r/Nootropics, dedicated to submitting & answering questions related to stack advice, nootropic recommendations, supplement information, etc., etc. The subreddit is free of product advertisements, crowdsourcing its information entirely from enthusiasts & self-experimenters for the benefit of other enthusiasts & self-experimenters.

 Want to know what I like?
-Check out my Best Nootropic Supplements of 2017 list.
+Read my Best Nootropic Supplements to Buy in 2020 list here.

 The Imperfect Science of /r/Nootropics